 Who is your favourite literary character?

-Robinson Crusoe by Daniel Defoe is my favourite literary character.
+Robinson Crusoe, the main character of the book Robinson Crusoe by Daniel Defoe is my favourite literary character.

 Briefly about the Author